 Loving kindness meditation for inner peace YouTube/LovingKindnessMeditation

-Cultivating equanimity involves re-wiring your brain through conscious practice, and yoga (especially gratitude yoga) provides the ideal conditions to work on this.
+Cultivating equanimity involves re-wiring your brain through conscious practise.
+Yoga (especially gratitude yoga) provides the ideal conditions to work on this.
 Find your equanimity mantra (something that reminds you of the need to stay unbiased), start your yoga session, and take note of any negative reactions triggered by thoughts or people you dislike.
 Keep referring to your equanimity mantra while acknowledging that you are responsible for your own happiness and peace of mind.

 Of course, we should all do our best not only to promote inner peace in our minds, but also in the outside world.
 To do that, you don’t need to make grand gestures.
 As Buddhist author and peace activist Thich Nhat Hanh said: “Learn the art of making one person happy, and you will learn to express your love for the whole of humanity and all beings.”

-Meditation will help you to cultivate inner peace
+Meditation can help you to cultivate inner peace shuttertsock/Jack Frog

-Finding kindness and peace within yourself and in the world won’t happen overnight, but mindfulness practice, shadow work, cultivating equanimity, and resisting isolation are within the path to hope and joy.
-To cope with the troubled times we're currently living in, you’ll need to be persistent and willing to challenge your inner self.
-Here's happiness.com's recommended resources and books to help you do just that. ●
+Finding kindness and peace within yourself and in the world won’t happen overnight, but mindfulness practise, shadow work, cultivating equanimity, and resisting isolation are within the path to hope and joy.
+To cope with the troubled times we're currently living in, you’ll need to be persistent and willing to challenge your inner self. ●

 A social sciences graduate with a keen interest in languages, communication, and personal development strategies.
 Dee loves exercising, being out in nature, and discovering warm and sunny places where she can escape the winter.

 Communicating better can help you achieve your goals and deepen your relationships.
 By JULIEN C. MIRIVEL on behalf of Greater Good Science

 If you struggle to give your full attention to others when in conversation, mindful listening can help you improve your conversation skills.
 Dee